kszenes/h5tui/README.md

 ## Aggregation

 `h5tui` also has limited data aggregation facilities for summarizing datasets.
-This can be activated through the `a` keybinding while viewing a dataset.
+This can be activated through the `A` keybinding while viewing a dataset.
 Currently, this option will compute the min, max, and mean of the dataset but further statistics may be added in the future.

 ## Dataset Format Options